Sagicor Financial Company Ltd. (OTCMKTS:SGCFF) Plans Quarterly Dividend of $0.06

 Sagicor Financial Company Ltd. (OTCMKTS:SGCFF – Get Free Report) declared a quarterly dividend on Tuesday, March 26th, NASDAQ reports.
-Stockholders of record on Wednesday, April 10th will be paid a dividend of 0.06 per share on Tuesday, April 30th.
-This represents a $0.24 annualized dividend and a dividend yield of 4.80%.
+Shareholders of record on Wednesday, April 10th will be given a dividend of 0.06 per share on Tuesday, April 30th.
+This represents a $0.24 dividend on an annualized basis and a yield of 4.80%.
 The ex-dividend date of this dividend is Tuesday, April 9th.
 This is an increase from Sagicor Financial’s previous quarterly dividend of $0.06.

 About Sagicor Financial